 The process and procedures for complaints or appeals about:

-- special educational needs provision *
+a) special educational needs provision *

-- child protection procedures
+d) child protection procedures

 Also any complaint that leads to a disciplinary investigation will be subject to a separate specific procedure.
 The details of such investigations and any sanction applied are confidential but there will be a report back to the complainant giving as much feedback as is possible.

 *The LA should investigate a complaint where the pupil has a statement of Special Educational Needs and the complaint is related to the Statement or the conduct of any centrally employed authority staff responsible for the provision made through the Statement.